ohad-israeli/ohad-israeli.github.io/_posts/2019-01-19-run-redis-run.md

 Feeling lucky, key found in Redis
 CacheQuery: 0.103ms
 ```
-Quite impressive don't you think 😃
+Quite impressive don't you think 😃 we have boosted things up

 You can check out the repo [here](https://github.com/ohad-israeli/querycacheserver)

 ## The Client